ionic-team/ionic-docs/docs/layout/dynamic-font-scaling.md

 ### Scaled Ionic iOS component font sizes do not exactly match native iOS equivalents

 Certain native iOS components such as the Action Sheet make use of private font scales that Ionic does not have access to.
-While we try to stay as close as possible to the native behavior, some components may render slightly larger or smaller than their native counterparts.
+While we try to stay as close as possible to the native behavior, text in some components may render slightly larger or smaller than their native counterparts.

 ### The text size in my Ionic app on iOS changed when enabling Dynamic Font Scaling